dr-aheydari/SoftAdapt/README.md

 loss_component_2 = torch.tensor([150, 100, 50, 10, 0.1])
 loss_component_3 = torch.tensor([1500, 1000, 500, 100, 1])
 ```
-clearly, the first loss component is not being as optimized as the other two loss components (since it is increasing), while the rates of change for component 2 and 3 are negative (with component 3 being 10 times faster than component 2).
+Clearly, the first loss component is not being optimized as well as the other two parts, since it is increasing while the rates of change for component 2 and 3 being negative (with component 3 decreasing 10x faster than component 2).
 Now let us see the different variants of SoftAdapt in action for this problem.

 ```python
 from softadapt import SoftAdapt, NormalizedSoftAdapt, LossWeightedSoftAdapt